rust-lang/rfcs/text/0000-alloca.md

 - mark the use of unsized arrays as `unsafe` regardless of values given due to the potential stack overflowing problem.
 The author of this RFC does not deem this necessary if the feature gate is documented with a stern warning.

+- allow for some type inference with regards to sizedness.
+This is likely to lead to surprises when some value ends up unsized when a sized one was expected.

 - Copy the design from C `alloca()`, possibly wrapping it later.
 This doesn't work in Rust because the returned slice could leave the scope, giving rise to unsoundness.